 --role="roles/bigquery.metadataViewer"

-Allow Openlayer’s service account to impersonate your service account:
+Grant Openlayer’s service account permission to impersonate yours:

 gcloud iam service-accounts add-iam-policy-binding \